alireza-alipour/Dice-challenge/README.md

 # Dice-challenge
-It was a team work project fo my course.
+It was a team work project for my course.